khubabshams/owline/README.md

 ### Font

-The font used in this site is 'Lato', which is a sans-serif, clean font that's commonly used in blogs and writing.
+The font used in this site is "Lato," which is a sans-serif, clean font that's commonly used in blogs and writing.
 Different styles of the Lato font have been used:

 <details>